rdemirkoparan/ParquetGenerator/README.md

 * winutils.exe chmod -R 777 C:\tmp\hive
 * winutils.exe ls -F C:\tmp\hive
 ```
-* Path parameters should be compatible with windows.
+* Path parameters should be compatible with Windows.
 Always start with '/' and all '\' characters must be escaped with '\'.
 Example output file parameter: "-o /%TEMP%\\par.out"

 ### Execution